Lax comma $2$-categories and admissible $2$-functors: Introduction

 We study the lifting of $2$-adjunctions to comma type $2$-categories.
 We find two possible liftings which deserve interest.
 The underlying adjunction of the first type of lifting is the usual $1$-dimensional case, while the other one, more relevant to our context, is a counterpart to the lifting of the $2$-monad given in \cite{MR3545937} by comma objects.
 The last one requires us to study the lax analogue notion for comma categories, the notion of \textit{lax comma $2$-categories} of the title.

-We show that the lax comma $2$-categories are isomorphic to the $2$-category of coalgebras (and lax morphisms) of a suitable $2$-comonad provided that the base $2$-category has products.
-We also study the basic aspects of lax comma $2$-categories.
-Among them, the $2$-adjunction between the usual comma $2$-category and the lax comma $2$-category (for each object), and a counterpart for the usual change of base $2$-functors, which comes into play as fundamental aspect of our work and, specially, to introduce the definition of \textit{$2$-admissible $2$-adjunction}.
+We study the basic aspects of lax comma $2$-categories.
+Among them, the $2$-adjunction between the usual comma $2$-category and the lax comma $2$-category (for each object), and a counterpart for the usual change-of-base $2$-functors, which comes into play as a fundamental aspect of our work and, specially, to introduce the definition of \textit{$2$-admissible $2$-adjunction}.

-With these analogues of the change of base $2$-functors, we are able to introduce the lifting of each $2$-adjunction to a $2$-adjunction between the lax comma $2$-category and the comma $2$-category as a composition of $2$-adjunctions.
-Namely, the composition of a straightforward lifting to the lax comma $2$-categories with a change of the base $2$-functor induced by the appropriate component of the unit.
+With these analogues of the change-of-base $2$-functors, we are able to introduce the lifting of each $2$-adjunction to a $2$-adjunction between the lax comma $2$-category and the comma $2$-category as a composition of $2$-adjunctions.
+Namely, the composition of a straightforward lifting to the lax comma $2$-categories with a change-of-base $2$-functor induced by the appropriate component of the unit.
 Fully relying on the study of properties of compositions of 2-adjunctions, we investigate the properties of these liftings of the $2$-adjunctions.
 Namely, we show under which conditions these liftings induce lax idempotent $2$-monads (the simple $2$-adjunctions of \cite{MR3545937}), recovering one characterization given in \cite{MR3545937} of their \textit{simple $2$-adjunctions}.
 We give also a characterization of the $2$-functors whose introduced lifting is lax idempotent and $2$-premonadic, the \textit{$2$-admissible $2$-functors} within our context.

-In Section \ref{section1 Preliminaries} we recall basic aspects and terminology of $2$-categories, such as $2$-adjunctions and $2$-monads, finishing the section giving aspects on \textit{raris}, right adjoints right inverses (see Definition \ref{ralirarilalilaridefinition}) within a $2$-category.
-We also recall the universal properties of the main two dimensional limits used in our work in Section \ref{twodimensionallimits section2}, that is to say, the definitions of conical $2$-limits and comma objects.
+In Section \ref{section1 Preliminaries} we recall basic aspects and terminology of $2$-categories, such as $2$-adjunctions and $2$-monads, finishing the section giving aspects on \textit{raris}, right-adjoint right-inverses (see Definition \ref{ralirarilalilaridefinition}) within a $2$-category.
+Taking the opportunity to fix notation, we also recall the universal properties of the main two dimensional limits used in our work in Section \ref{twodimensionallimits section2}, that is to say, the definitions of conical $2$-limits and comma objects.

 In Section \ref{sectionkockzoberlein} we recall and show aspects on idempotent and lax idempotent $2$-monads needed to our work on admissible and $2$-admissible $2$-functors, also introducing a characterization of the $2$-adjunctions that induce lax idempotent $2$-monads, called herein lax idempotent $2$-adjunctions (see, for instance, Theorem \ref{characterizationlaxidempotent2adjunction}).